For businesses without a storefront, local search can get tricky.

 1. Focus on Organic

 In competitive industries especially, you’ll want to take the path of least resistance.
-Other than Places and G+ Local having first page priority, organic results that are worthy and relevant are also listed.
+Other than Places and G+ Local having first page priority, organic local search results that are worthy and relevant are also listed.

 2. Avoid Using a Virtual Address